-Inflation Expectations in the United States averaged 2.83 percent from 2013 until 2021, reaching an all time high of 3.40 percent in August of 2013 and a record low of 2.33 percent in October of 2019.
+Inflation Expectations in the United States averaged 3.35 percent from 2013 until 2023, reaching an all time high of 6.80 percent in June of 2022 and a record low of 2.33 percent in October of 2019.
 This page provides - United States Consumer Inflation Expectations- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United States Consumer Inflation Expectations - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+United States Consumer Inflation Expectations - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

 Inflation Expectations in the United States is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.